LarsHassler/patternlab-to-gemini/README.md

 ]
 ```

-### patternConfigFile (default: ./pattern.config.json)
+### patternConfigFile

-The path to the file where the pattern config will be stored.
-Relative paths will
+The path to the file with settings for specific patterns
-be resolve in relation to the main config file.

 ```json
 "patternConfigFile": "./pattern.config.json"